-Chapter 1 approaches tropical m-fold points.
-For this occasion we survey existing definitions of a tropical m-fold points - Definition 1.1.2 (in extrinsic sense), Definition 1.7.4 (in intrinsic sense) - and give a new one - Definition 1.6.7 (in intermediate sense).
+Chapter 1 studies tropical m-fold points.
+For this occasion we survey existing definitions of a tropical m-fold point - Definition 1.1.2 (in extrinsic sense), Definition 1.7.4 (in intrinsic sense) - and give a new one - Definition 1.6.7 (in intermediate sense).
 We also prove that "extrinsic" implies "intermediate", which implies "intrinsic" in its turn.

-For an m-fold (in intermediate sense) point on a tropical curve we find certain collection of faces of the dual subdivision of the Newton polygon, with total area of order m^2 .
+For an m-fold (in the intermediate sense) point on a tropical curve we find certain collection of faces of the dual subdivision of the Newton polygon, with total area of order m^2 .
 Such a "region of influence" is defined for any point, see Definitions 1.6.2, 1.6.4, 1.6.5.
-So, Exertion Theorems 1.6.11, 1.6.12 estimate the area of such a region of influence of an m-fold point from below, we say that this point exerts its influence to this region, whence the name of the theorems.
+So, Exertion Theorems 1.6.11 (Figure 1.1(A)), 1.6.12 (Figure 1.1(B)) estimate the area of such a region of influence of an m-fold point from below, we say that this point exerts its influence to this region, whence the name of the theorems.

 As shown in Chapter 2, these regions of influence may intersect but not too much (Corollary 2.2.18).
-We generalize the definitions of influenced sets to any dimension - Definition 2.2.12 and Example 2.2.13, Definitions 2.2.5,2.2.7,2.2.8,2.2.10.
+We generalize the definitions of influenced sets to any dimension - Definition 2.2.12 and Example 2.2.13, Definitions 2.2.5, 2.2.7, 2.2.8, 2.2.10.
 The central theorem of this chapter, Theorem 2.1.5, estimates the area of the Newton polygon of a curve, passing through generic points with prescribed multiplicities.
 Two advantages of this theorem are the following.
 We consider an arbitrary toric variety, i.e. the Newton polygon of a curve is arbitrary, and the ground field can be any infinite field, or even finite, but big enough.

-In Chapter 3 we try to survey all what is know about tropical modifications.
-Theorem 3.3.10 gives a tropical version of the Weil reciprocity law, and it is equivalent to tropical Menelaus Theorem (Lemma 3.3.13, Proposition 3.3.15).
-We also study the question: what is the "true" intersection (i.e. coming as a degeneration of the intersection) of two tropical varieties with non-transversal intersection.
-We introduce a new restriction, Theorem 3.3.27 (see Example 3.3.26), and define an order \prec on the divisors, Definition 3.3.24.
-In short, a realizable as an intersection divisor must be less than the divisor of the stable intersection.
-Definition 3.3.33 provides a generalization of the tropical momentum for tropical varieties of higher dimensions.
+In Chapter 3 we try to survey all what is known about tropical modifications.
+Theorem 3.3.10 gives a tropical version of the Weil reciprocity law, and it is equivalent to tropical Menelaus Theorem (Lemma 3.3.14, Proposition 3.3.16).
+As an application, see Example 3.2.17.
+We also study the following question: what is the "true" intersection (i.e. coming as a degeneration of the intersection) of two tropical varieties with non-transversal intersection.
+We introduce a new restriction, Theorem 3.3.28 (see Example 3.3.27), and define an order \prec on the divisors, Definition 3.3.25.
+In short, a divisor, realizable as an intersection, must be less than the divisor of the stable intersection.
+Definition 3.3.35 provides a generalization of the tropical momentum for tropical varieties of higher dimensions.

 Chapter 4 is devoted to tropical legendrian curves.
-We mention that Sp(4) is generically threetransitive (Lemma 4.1.10), that allows us to find (using Macauly2 and Mathematica, because the computations are enormous) concrete examples of tropical legendrian cubics (Section 4.2 contains many pictures and a lot of code).
-Theorem 4.1.13 provides the list of possible types of algebraic legendrian curves on a quadric surface.
+We mention that Sp(4) is generically threetransitive (Lemma 4.1.10), that allows us to find (using Macaulay2 and Mathematica, because the computations are enormous) concrete examples of tropical legendrian cubics (Section 4.2 contains many pictures and a lot of code).
+Theorem 4.1.13 provides the list of all the possible types of algebraic legendrian curves on a quadric surface.
 Theorem 4.1.17 describes the set of rational legendrian cubics through three generic points in $\mathbb{C}P^3$ - a linear family.
 Therefore, the number of rational legendrian cubics through three generic points and one generic line is three.